Lex-Col/Volition-Protocol/README.md

 The PSC is the repository of the "Global State."
 It maintains the technical history and ensures the "Will" of the Architect remains the project's north star through every iteration.

 ### 3.2 Individualized Recursive Memory (IRM) - The Forge
-The Forge consists of rotating high-echelon LLMs with private threads.
-This ensures each audit is a "fresh eyes" perspective while allowing the model to remember its specific previous critiques within a single project thread.
+The Forge consists of rotating high-echelon LLMs.
+- **Context Management:** By default, IRM threads are isolated.
+When the **Coverage Sync** is engaged, the PSC selectively "injects" existing data to streamline the review process and prevent regurgitation.

 ## 4. The Synthesis Equation
 The human architect (The Volition) is the final logic gate: